 Ratepayers who want to employ a Rating Agent or Adviser should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.

 If you’re unsure seek further advice before entering into any contract.
 You can also look online at any reviews before employing a Rating Agent or Adviser.

 The transition scheme caps the amount the Business Rates charge can alter from one rating list to another.

 - Properties receiving large annual decreases will be have transitional surcharge applied

 - Properties seeing large annual increases will receive transitional relief

 How it is calculated

-For properties that fall within the transition scheme, the charge is allowed to change by the appropriate percentage plus an allowance for CPI inflation.
-This is based on the lower Rate Multiplier and before any reliefs or exemptions are applied.
+For properties that fall within the transition scheme, the charge is allowed to change by the appropriate percentage plus an allowance for consumer price index (CPI) inflation.
+This is based on the lower rate multiplier and before any reliefs or exemptions are applied.